There are several distinct file spaces available on Bridges, each serving a different function.

 Three months after your grant expires all of your Bridges files associated with that grant will be deleted, no matter which file space they are in.
 You will be able to login during this 3-month period to transfer files, but you will not be able to run jobs or create new files.

-Access to files in any Bridges space is governed by Unix file permissions which you control.
-If your data has additional security or compliance requirements, please contact firstname.lastname@example.org.
+Access to files in any Bridges space is governed by Unix file permissions.
+If your data has additional security or compliance requirements, please contact email@example.com.